 The President's foreign policy tool kit must be equipped to effectively meet today's challenges.
 These include growing competition from China and Russia, checking the nuclear ambitions of North Korea and Iran, and deciding when, how, and where best to use American military power.

 I am available to offer an insightful presentation for your association, civic, university or corporate group on these and other cutting-edge topics.
 I have deep professional experience working around the globe as a diplomat, peacemaker, and educator and can tap that to provide a lively review of pressing foreign policy issues.

-My decision not to work via a costly speakers bureau is a deliberate one.
+My decision not to work via a speakers bureau is deliberate.
 While it places a greater logistical burden on me, I believe dealing directly with hosts allows me to offer greater value and more attention to your specific interests, needs, and expectations.
 This personal engagement leads to a quality, successful event.

 Recent speaking themes include: